mdn/content/files/en-us/web/javascript/reference/global_objects/array/groupbytomap/index.md

 ## Description

-The `groupByToMap()` method executes the `callbackFn` function once for each index of the array, returning a value indicating the group of the associated element.
+The `groupByToMap()` method executes the callback function once for each index of the array.
+The callback function returns a value indicating the group of the associated element.
 The values returned by the callback are used as keys for the {{jsxref("Map")}} returned by `groupByToMap()`.
 Each key has an associated array containing all the elements for which the callback returned the same value.